Menu

 To be eligible for the program, the individual must:

-• Have a diploma of college studies (DCS), a university degree or any other diploma deemed relevant by the NCS
+• hold a Diploma of College Studies (DEC), a university degree, or any other diploma deemed relevant by the NCS;

 OR

-• Have interrupted full-time studies OR pursued full-time post-secondary studies for at least 2 consecutive semesters or one academic year
+• Have interrupted full-time studies OR pursued full-time post-secondary studies for at least two consecutive semesters (or one academic year);

-• Have interrupted full-time studies for one term AND have pursued full-time post-secondary studies for one term
+• Have interrupted full-time studies for one semester AND pursued full-time post-secondary studies for one semester.

-• Have experience in circus arts, sports, gymnastics, dance, theater or any other relevant discipline
+• Have practical or teaching experience in one or more of the following fields: circus arts, theatre, dance, or sport (gymnastics, parkour, trampoline, cheerleading), or any other relevant discipline;

-• Have a good knowledge of the English language
+• Have a good knowledge of the French language (except for the English program leading to a School Attestation of Studies [AEE]);

 Required documents